Erik Ring (footballer): Career

 Ring is a youth product of Huddinge and Segeltorps, before joining the youth academy of AIK in 2017.
 He signed his first professional contract with AIK on 9 September 2020, keeping him at the club until 31 December 2024.
 He made his professional debut with the club in a 3–0 Allsvenskan win over Hammarby on 20 September 2020.

+On 23 August 2024, Ring joined English club Lincoln City for an undisclosed fee, signing a contract until the summer of 2028.
+Ring made his debut against Chesterfield in the EFL Trophy starting the game which finished in a 1–0 defeat.
+He scored his first goal in English football, scoring a late winner against Northampton Town on 29 October 2024.

 International career

 Ring is a youth international for Sweden, having been called up to represent the Sweden U21 in October 2021.